fethij/Rijksmuseum/README.md

 # Rijksmuseum

-Rijksmuseum is a multiplatform app using the Rijksmuseum [rich and freely accessible content](https://www.rijksmuseum.nl/en/data/policy) api.
-You can filter arts based on location.

 Rijksmuseum is a multiplatform app built using Kotlin and Compose Multiplatform.
 It features an nice user interface and experience to browse through arts.